 Here are the brief calculus notes mentioned in the first lecture.

 Your grade in the course will be determined as from your total scores weighted as follows: Homework 50%, Midterm exam 20%, Final Exam 30%.

 Cultural Enrichment LinksSome of the material in the course is supposed to introduce you to the wider culture of mathematical physics and its applications in the real world.
 Here are links relating to some of the topics discussed:

 Office: 2117 ESB.

-My office hour is Tuesday 8-9am.
-I will send zoom invites at the start of the course.
+My office hour is Tuesday 8-9am outside my office in ESB.
 If this time is inconvenient for you send me an email and I will schedule an appointment at another time.